Lumir Abdixhiku: Personal life

 Abdixhiku is married and has two daughters.
 He has served as executive director of Riinvest Institute, one of oldest and most prestigious research institutes and think-tanks in Kosovo.
 He held this position from 2010 to 2017, when he resigned following his entry to politics.
 As head of this institute, Abdixhiku oversaw the implementation of various projects in Kosovo.
 Abdixhiku has been a lecturer at Riinvest College since 2007 where he has taught a range of courses in the field of economics.

 Abdixhiku has been a weekly columnist in Koha Ditore from 2011 to 2017.
 Writing under the banner “Letters from limbo”, he has covered a broad range of issues that preoccupied Kosovan society in the aftermath of the declaration of independence, mainly criticizing what he considered rampant corruption, nepotism, gerrymandering, deep state, among others.

 Leader of LDK

 For three consecutive elections, Abdixhiku was one of the most voted candidates for the Assembly of Kosovo.
 In 2020 he was nominated as Minister of Infrastructure and Transport.
 He also was a member of the Presidency of LDK.

 Following LDK's defeat in the 2020 general election, party leader Isa Mustafa resigned and opened the way for new leadership.
 In the party elections held on 14 March 2021, Lumir Abdixhiku secured 191 votes out of 328 in total, becoming a new party leader.
 As a leader of LDK, Abdixhiku undertook several reforms and embraced a conciliatory tone that helped his party reach favorable results in the municipal elections held in 2021.

+Following the poor result in the December 2025 Kosovan parliamentary election, the leader of the Democratic League of Kosovo (LDK), Lumir Abdixhiku, requested a vote of confidence from the party's Congress, assuming political responsibility for the electoral outcome.
+At the meeting of the LDK General Council held on 19 January 2026, it was decided that the motion of confidence regarding Chairman Abdixhiku would be put to a vote on 31 January 2026.
+During the Congrees held on 31 January 2026, following extensive debate among delegates, Abdixhiku secured the support of the majority.
+Out of 300 delegates present, 164 voted against his dismissal, while 136 voted in favor.
+With this result, he survived the vote of confidence and continued his mandate as leader of the LDK.

+Following the Democratic League of Kosovo's disappointing performance in the 2026 Kosovan parliamentary election, even after the party entered into an alliance with former President Vjosa Osmani, 151 delegates called for an extraordinary party congress to consider a motion of no confidence against leader of LDK.
+The extraordinary congress has been scheduled for 30 July 2026, marking the party's second such congress in less than six months.
+Following the vote at the extraordinary congress on 30 July 2026, it was confirmed in the late hours that Abdixhiku had survived yet another no-confidence motion, with 170 votes against his removal, 152 in favor, and 5 abstentions.